 Brazil nuts are non-toxic to dogs, and if they steal a few off of your table there is usually no reason to rush them off to the vet!

-Brazil nuts may have some health benefits for humans, but these benefits, such as the anti-inflammatory and antioxidant properties, can easily be obtained elsewhere for dogs, and it’s best to avoid giving them to your dog altogether.
+Brazil nuts may have some health benefits for humans, but these benefits, such as the anti-inflammatory and antioxidant properties, can easily be obtained elsewhere for dogs, so it’s best to avoid giving them to your dog altogether.

 Most vets agree that all nuts are best left off the menu of your pooches diet, but there are some varieties that are fine to give your pooch occasionally.
 These include: